techidaily/site-win11-tips/source/_posts/mastering-windows-system-restore-a-guide-to-rollbacks.md

 ## Some Handy Tips for System Restore

  If System Restore fails, you can retry with the same or a different restore point.
-If the issue persists, run it from safe mode and check for[other issues preventing system restore from working on Windows](https://www.makeuseof.com/tag/3-check-system-restore-working/) .
+If the issue persists, run it from safe mode and check for [other issues preventing system restore from working on Windows](https://www.makeuseof.com/tag/3-check-system-restore-working/) .

  Note that Windows automatically deletes older restore points to make space for new restore points.
 So, the number of restore points depends on the maximum space allocated for system protection.

- Alternatively, you can also manually[delete restore points on Windows](https://www.makeuseof.com/ways-delete-system-restore-points-in-windows/) to recover some storage space on your computer.
+ Alternatively, you can also manually [delete restore points on Windows](https://www.makeuseof.com/ways-delete-system-restore-points-in-windows/) to recover some storage space on your computer.
 If you don't want to create restore points anymore, you can disable system restore in system protection settings.
 However, doing so will also wipe out all of your existing restore points.

 ## Use Restore Points to Undo Critical System Changes on Windows